michelangelodorado/capturetheflag-manifests/README.md

 This project was created from the link below from F5 Labs, author was Shahnawaz Backer:<br>
 [https://www.f5.com/labs/learning-center/demystifying-api-attacks-using-gamification](https://www.f5.com/labs/learning-center/demystifying-api-attacks-using-gamification)

-Demystifying API Attacks Using Gamification
+Demystifying API Attacks Using Gamification<br>
 Learn about authentication, authorization, and security misconfiguration in API compromises by exploring this capture-the-flag game.

 Here's why: